contensis/docs-delivery-js/key-concepts/taxonomy.md

 *key*
 > Type: `string`
-> The key for the taxonomy, which is a forward-slash delimitered set of integer values, e.g. 0/2/734
+> The key for the taxonomy, which is a forward-slash delimited set of integer values, e.g. 0/2/734

 or